zhaoxin1124ds/Shill-bidding-detection-/README.md

 # Shill bidding detection
 Although shill bidding is a common auction fraud, it is however very tough to detect.
 The challenge is that the behavior of fraud bidders could be very similar to normal bidders.
 In this research project, I will implement an unsupervised learning algorithm for clustering and labeling of shill bidding using real business data.

+The **challenge** of this experiment is the records whose present obvious features on normal or shill biddings.
+I labeled those data as 'suspicious' and used supervised classification to further split the 'suspicious' records.
+The training data for supervised classification were those clearly labeled normal and shill bidding records.

 ## Data
 he data is real auction records from eBay, and is downloaded from [UCI](https://archive.ics.uci.edu/ml/datasets/Shill+Bidding+Dataset).

-The challenge of this experiment is the records whose present obvious features on normal or shill biddings.
-I labled those data as 'suspicious' and used supervised classification to further split the 'suspicious' records.
-The training data for supervised classification were those clearly labeled normal and shill bidding records.

 ## Experiment procedure
 #### Data preparation